-Unfortunately, the earnings observation for the quarter ended 9/29/2018 wouldn’t be available to us until the data was released to the public after market close.
-An after-hours release means we could only start trading using the information on the next day when the market opens.
+Unfortunately, the earnings observation for the quarter ended 9/29/2018 wouldn’t be available until the data was released to the public after market close.
+An after-hours release means we could only start trading using the information the next day when the market opens.

-To prevent look-ahead bias, you have to avoid it in both your data and the backtesting system.
+To prevent look-ahead bias, you have to avoid it in your data and the backtesting system.

 - Data as it was recorded